odo-network/odoas/src/apps/README.md

 - Stateless
 - Should never matter what applications are running in the cluster.
 - Clearly defined input/output and IPC (Pubsub) mechanisms.
+- Clearly defined metrics reported for analytics & maitenance.
 - Side-effect free (no app should alter the way another app operates).
+- It should never matter if we run one or 100 instances of the application (horizontally scalable).

+## Execution Environment